By the end of this module, the reader will have learnt:

 Researchers may wish to use only CPRD GOLD primary care data, or only CPRD Aurum primary care data, or a combination of both for their research.
 The CPRD Aurum FAQs available at www.cprd.com/primary-care-data-public-health-research describe the similarities and differences between the two databases, and what to consider when using CPRD data.

-Both primary care databases are generally updated on a monthly basis.
+The CPRD GOLD database is updated on a monthly basis, and the CPRD Aurum database is currently updated on a quarterly basis.
 Data is collected from contributing practices on a regular, ongoing basis, and at the end of each month a ‘snapshot’ of the database is taken, known as a monthly database build that is released on the first working Monday of each month.
 It is important that researchers use the latest database build, to ensure the latest patient opt outs are included.
 Release notes are published with each build, showing the data metrics for that database version.
 Each primary care database build has its own Digital Object Identifier (DOI) which are published at www.cprd.com/DOIs.

 As mentioned above, the structure for each primary care database is different due to the differences in the GP software used to input the data.